 - Principal Investigator’s name

 - Explanation detailing the extenuating circumstances for the exception

 - Other optional information: provide any other helpful status information for the research dean to use in their decision making (e.g. is the technical portion complete, has the detailed budget received approval from OSP, is the abstract complete, are the agency forms complete, etc.)

 - If your research dean decides to allow the at-risk proposal to move forward, then:

 The research dean emails their endorsement to the appropriate OSP proposal team.
 For assistance with determining your proposal team, visit the OSP Department Organization webpage.

 ► For further information on the new proposal deadline policy, please read this memo from Stephen Hsu, Senior Vice President for Research and Innovation (formerly VPRGS), and Mark Haas, Vice President for Finance and Treasurer.

 Suggested Proposal Timeline Guidance

-Visit the OSP Proposal Timeline page for an outline of the steps and deadlines in the OSP proposal submission process.
+Visit the Suggested Proposal Timeline Guidance for an outline of the suggested steps, tasks, timeframes, and deadlines in the proposal submission process.